What do you do when….

 Your child will be late or absent?

-Please call the school at 245-5088 or e-mail BOTH Ms. Conner and the director (email@example.com and firstname.lastname@example.org).
+Please call the school at 245-5088 or e-mail BOTH Ms. Robords and the principal (firstname.lastname@example.org and email@example.com).
 An e-mail which states the reason for the absence may be considered a note (see below).

 Your child returns to school?